Anku5hk/Programmers_guide_to_Python/book.md

   # print traceback
   traceback.print_exc()

-# catch any exception with Exception class, which is base class of all exceptions
+## catch any exception with 'Exception' class, it is base class of all exceptions
 # lets cause stackoverflow/RecursionError in python
 def my_fun():
   try: